Idalv97/Idalv97/README.md

 - 👋 Hi, I’m @Idalv97
 - 👀 I’m interested in art and science
-- 🌱 I’m currently learning CS50's introduction to computier science
+- 🌱 I’m currently learning CS50's introduction to computer science
-- 💞️ I’m looking to collaborate on anything necessary
+- 💞️ I’m looking to learn new skills
 - 📫 How to reach me email: idunnalvarez@gmail.com

 <!---